tyler-bennett52/storefront/README.md

 npm test to run tests

-Day 1 - Testing of Product and Category interactivity.
+Day 1 - Testing of Product and Category interactivity, specifically whether category select works and if correct products are shown.

 #### UML